healthkey-ai/phr/docs/patient-app-lab-upload-design.md

 **Unmatched results** — when the LLM returns a value the matcher can't tie to a `LabTestType`, it stays in `LabUpload.parsed_results` as a JSON entry until the patient manually picks a test from the catalog.
 It does **not** become a `LabResult` until matched.

+**Reference range precedence** (resolved per eng review §CQ2): when both the report and the catalog provide reference ranges, **the report wins**. `LabResult.reference_source` records which was used.
+Rationale: the patient's own lab chose those ranges for their instrument; the catalog default is a fallback for reports that omit ranges entirely.

 ### 4.3 Relationships

 ```